burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```

 10. Garbage Collector (GC) brings various limitations to any programming language.
-For example, GC disallows any pointer arithmetic.
+For example, GC disallows any pointer arithmetic and execution of GC is not free.
 (For details, please look at Lecture 11 from [6-172.
 Performance Engineering of Software Systems at MIT](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/)).
 Therefore the adoption of the idea of GC in the language has consequences.

 11. Due to high abstraction, Interpretable Languages violate memory locality principles because almost every object is allocated on the heap.
-Memory locality is implemented typically in two forms - you can allocate objects on the stack, and use stack memory as a memory placeholder.
-Another form of memory locality is when you have a C structure and nearby fields, located nearby in memory.
+Memory locality is implemented typically in two forms.
+First, you can allocate objects on the stack, and use stack memory as a memory placeholder.
+Second, another form of memory locality is when you have a C structure and nearby fields, located nearby in memory.
 Memory Locality is an essential principle because on that principle all memory caches in all levels of various memory storage are working inside modern computing devices.
 High-level abstraction languages (such as Python) almost ignore this aspect of reality.

 12. Processors have a limited number of registers in their front end (available when you write an Assembly program or Compile generate an Assembly program for you).
 Correctly performing register allocation from the processor backend is not so trivial.
 If you have too many objects with too many wrappers around them the useful load for a real final computer device is smaller and degrades.
 The relative term from the Communication Community for this phenomenon is *goodput*, which is the throughput from which all service information has been removed.
 So extra wrappers around even the most simple objects are not good for actual performance.